json-api/json-api/examples/index.md

 * [Oat](https://github.com/ismasan/oat#adapters) ships with a JSON API adapter.

+* [JSONAPI::Resources](https://github.com/cerebris/jsonapi-resources) provides a complete framework for developing a JSON API server.
+It is designed to work with Rails, and provides routes, controllers, and serializers.

 ### Python <a href="#server-python" id="server-python" class="headerlink"></a>

 * [Hyp](https://github.com/kalasjocke/hyp) is a library for creating json-api responses.